Eddie Rosario Player Props: Braves vs. Rays

 Eddie Rosario At The Plate

-- Among qualified batters in MLB play, his batting average ranks 80th, his on-base percentage ranks 117th, and he is 30th in the league in slugging.
+- He ranks 83rd in batting average, 115th in on base percentage, and 31st in slugging among the qualified hitters in MLB action.

-- Rosario has reached base via a hit in 47 games this season (of 77 played), and had multiple hits in 19 of those games.
+- Rosario has picked up a hit in 60.3% of his 78 games this year, with more than one hit in 24.4% of those games.

-- In 15.6% of his games this season, he has homered, and 4.9% of his trips to the dish.
+- In 15.4% of his games this season, he has hit a long ball, and 4.8% of his trips to the plate.

-- Rosario has driven in a run in 23 games this year (29.9%), including 11 games with more than one RBI (14.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Rosario has picked up an RBI in 29.5% of his games this season, with more than one RBI in 14.1% of his games.
+He has also driven in three or more runs in five contests.

-- He has scored in 28 games this year, with multiple runs seven times.
+- In 28 of 78 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.